 They make their own "custom" ingredients.

 They're not necessarily druggies.
 Remember, they live in a cartoon, where talking dogs are actually normal.
 Shaggy has long hair because he was created in the 70's, that was the style then.
-And many teenage boys eat a lot anyways, regardless of whether or not they smoke pot.
-With that being said, there's two officially licensed Scooby Snacks products out there.
+And many teenage boys eat a lot anyway, regardless of whether or not they smoke pot.
+With that being said, there are two officially licensed Scooby Snacks products out there.
 One is dog treats, the other is cookies for humans.